Oktopus-Multicast/oktopus-multicast.github.io/results.md

      |-result_summary.csv
      --topology_zoo
  ```
+The relevant files/directories are the following:

 * paper_dataset - the input directory
 * result_summary.csv - the results file
 * topology_zoo - the Internet topology zoo dataset

+## (2) Running the Code
-## (2) For convenience, we set up an Oktopus docker to run the experiment
+For convenience, we set up an Oktopus docker to run the experiment

 Get the docker:
 ```